uwaiseibna2/GAP/README.md

 ## PredictSpecies

-The PredictSpecies function takes the paths to the GAP input files and the identifier of a genomic region.
+The PredictSpecies function takes in the paths to the GAP input files and the identifier of a genomic region.
 It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
 Otherwise, it trains on all architectures and selects the simplest architecture with the minimum cross-validation error.
 Then, it uses the selected model to predict whether the phenotype of interest is absent (0) or present (1) in each of the species with unknown status (NA) from the first input file.
-The output of this function is a tab-delimited file named `Predictions.csv` in the `results` folder, which contains species genomic region, names, and predictions for unknown species.
+The output of this function is a tab-delimited file named `Predictions.csv` in the `results` folder, which contains the identifier of the genomic region, names of species with unknown status (NA), and predictions for each of these species (0 for absence, 1 for presence).

 **Command Structure**